Policies & Permits

 - You are responsible for conveying our policies to any vendors and their failure to respect our guidelines could result in forfeiture of your damage deposit.

-- Please note that at this time, the Museum does not book weddings.
+- Please note that at this time, the Museum and Memorial does not book weddings.

 Personal photography is allowed all throughout the outdoor grounds, the Main Gallery, Memory Hall and Exhibit Hall.
 This includes cell phones, handheld cameras and video cameras that are set to take non-flash photos.
 Tripod use is prohibited without special permission.